Search API Connector Documentation

 - A modal will appear, prompting you to give your token a name.
-You can name it anything, but for this example we’ll name it ‘Google Sheets’.
+You can name it anything.
 Click Create.

 - You'll now see a new modal containing your API token.
 Copy this to your clipboard as you'll need it in a moment (and they won't show it to you again).

-- One last step: Because the Jira API requires Basic Authentication, we need to encode our authentication info to base 64.
+- One more step: we need to encode this token to base 64 (aka Basic Authentication).
 You can do this by entering your your credentials in the format

 The encoding script runs in your browser, and none of your credentials are seen or stored by this site.